kesai0518/Adaptive-Point-Line-Fusion-SLAM-with-MOT/README.md

 # Adaptive-Point-Line-Fusison-SLAM-with-MOT
-This is a point-line feature fusion SLAM system with moving object tracking
+This is a point-line feature fusion SLAM system with moving object tracking, you can download P_L_SLAM1.0 Release version for detailed code on the right side.
 # Compiling
 The program was only tested under a 64-bit Linux distribution.(Ubuntu 22.04) The code depends on Eigen3, OpenCV, Solov2, ROS2